Spanish is so easy to learn! Most common English and Spanish cognates

 Metal, fatal, habitual, anual, final, festival, fiscal, formal, frontal, trivial, fundamental, general, global, horizontal, hospital, ideal, ilegal, imperial, legal, esencial, individual, industrial, inicial, intelectual, internacional, irracional, judicial, lateral, liberal, local, manual, marginal, material, maternal, etc.

-2- Another rule is that words in English that end in -ant or -ent can become a Spanish word just adding an e at the end.
+2- Another rule is that words in English that end in -ant or -ent can become a Spanish word just adding an at the end.

 Examples: